Greg Oden: Miami Heat (2013–2014)

 On August 7, 2013, Oden signed a one-year deal with the Miami Heat.
 He played in his first NBA game since December 5, 2009, in a preseason game against the New Orleans Pelicans on October 23, 2013.
 He managed to score two points through a dunk attempt and grabbed two rebounds in four minutes of play.

 On January 15, 2014, Oden made his long-awaited return to the court.
 In his first regular-season game since December 2009, he recorded 6 points and 2 rebounds in 8 minutes of game time in a 114–97 loss to the Washington Wizards.
 On February 23, 2014, Oden made his first start since December 2009 in the Heat's 93–79 win over the Chicago Bulls.
-The Heat made the 2014 NBA Finals where they faced the San Antonio Spurs.
+Oden played in three playoff games in that year.
+The Heat made the 2014 NBA Finals where they faced the San Antonio Spurs; Oden played a minute each in Game 3 and Game 4, recording only a personal foul in the latter.
 They went on to lose the series in five games.